What's So Wrong With "Sounding Black?"

-What is "Ebonics" anyway?
+What is "Ebonics"?
 On The American Prospect "Tapped" blog, Adam Serwer wrote about some of the unique characteristics of Ebonics, more appropriately called African American Vernacular English (AAVE).

 On the syntactic front, AAVE speakers have a more granular tense-marking system.
 In standard English, for instance, "James is happy" can mean either that James is happy at the moment or that he is habitually happy.
 AAVE uses the verb "to be" to mark the habitual form, but omits it otherwise: